Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 The plans section of the building contract typically includes a range of technical drawings and documents that outline the project's design and specifications.
 These may include floor plans, elevations, site plans, structural drawings, and details of fixtures, finishes, and materials.

-As a homeowner, it’s important to have a good understanding of these technical documents to ensure that you fully comprehend the project’s scope and specifications.
+As a homeowner, it's important to have a good understanding of these technical documents to ensure that you fully comprehend the project's scope and specifications.
 For example, you may need to review the drawings to understand how the building will be constructed and how different parts of the structure will fit together.
+Ensure architectural plans match your Development Approval (DA) conditions and council requirements to avoid costly rectification work or compliance orders.

 Common Issues to Look Out For